gstamatakis/DistributedGameEngine/user-interface/README.md

   secret)
 ```

-The signature is used to verify that the sender of the JWT is who it says it is and to ensure that the message wasn't changed along the way.
+The signature is used to verify that the sender of the JWT is who it says it is and to ensure that the clientSTOMPMessage wasn't changed along the way.
 Putting all together

 The output is three Base64 strings separated by dots that can be easily passed in HTML and HTTP environments, while being more compact when compared to XML-based standards such as SAML.